-The City received a total of 81 grant applications requesting \$619,022 in funding.
-This is a 37% increase over last year's 59 applications totaling \$371,709.
-Applications were divided up between ten categories: Educational Programs, The Arts, Food/Nutrition, Programs for Low Income & Homeless, Programs for Seniors, Recreational Activities, Youth Programs, Environmental/Wildlife and Animal Programs, Community Engagement, and Miscellaneous Programs.
+The City received a total of 81 grant applications requesting \$619,022 in funding (Attachment 2) for the City Grant program.
+This is a significant increase over last year's 59 applications totaling \$371,709.
+Applications were divided up among 10 categories: Educational Programs, The Arts, Food/Nutrition, Programs for Low Income & Homeless, Programs for Seniors, Recreational Activities, Youth Programs, Environmental/Wildlife and Animal Programs, Community Engagement, and Miscellaneous Programs.

 Of the 81 applications, seven (7) will go to the Homelessness Issues Standing Committee, 19 will go to the Parks and Recreation Commission and the remaining 55 will be reviewed by the Human Services Standing Committee.
-The Committee will review applications and make recommendations on how to divide the \$250,000 of available funding.